What is Sleep Hygiene?

 Bedtime

-Maintaining a good sleep hygiene and getting the recommended amount of sleep each night is one of the best things you can do for your health.
+Maintaining good sleep hygiene and getting the recommended amount of sleep each night is one of the best things you can do for your health.
 If you are experiencing insomnia or other sleep difficulties, talk with one of the functional doctors specializing in sleep disorders.